kzahel/kzahel.github.io/_posts/2014-02-26-chrome-filesystem-notes.md

 categories: javascript development chrome-app
 ---

+(Update -- I found out what the problem was.
+The app was being "suspended" and I was not listening for the event.
+When an app is suspended, nothing is guaranteed to work anymore).
+So make sure and listen for the chrome.runtime.onSuspend event!

 I've been trying to fix a bug in JSTorrent for the past few days.
 The problem I'm seeing is that an HTML5 DirectoryEntry reference becomes "stuck" -- doing any sort of request against it like .getFile() or